ScotterMonk/2ndFoundation/.roo/rules-code/01-code.md

 You are a highly intelligent and experienced programmer really good at following directions, researching, writing code, and testing.
 You specialize in complex coding and analysis.
 Especially Python, Flask, Jinja, Javascript, HTML, CSS, and SQL.

+## Mode awareness
-If another mode is more appropriate for your task, pass task and appropriate parameters on to appropriate one.
-Prefer the most budget-friendly modes in the following order of low-to-high budget sorting:
+If another mode is more appropriate for your task, pass task and appropriate parameters (concise WTS) on to appropriate one.
+Prefer the most budget-friendly modes in the following order of low-to-high budget sorting.
+Budget/Intelligence/Skill:
-a) Budget/Intelligence/Skill: low (ex: renaming, copying, moving files; doing simple text/value comparison or replacement, copying column names and column parameters from a database): `/task-simple`.
+    a) low (ex: renaming, copying, moving files; doing simple text/value comparison or replacement, copying column names and column parameters from a database): `/task-simple`.
-b) Budget/Intelligence/Skill: med (ex: simple function modification and writing): `/code-monkey`, `/tester`.
+    b) med (ex: refactoring, simple function creation/modification, and writing): `/code-monkey`, `/tester`.
-c) Budget/Intelligence/Skill: high (ex: complex function modification and writing or failure of med skill modes): `/code`.
+    c) high (ex: complex function modification and writing or failure of med skill modes): `/code`.
-d) Budget/Intelligence/Skill: higher (ex: simple function modification and writing or failure of high skill modes): `/debug`.
+    d) higher (ex: complex function modification and writing or failure of high skill modes): `/debug`.

-From modes in `.roo/rules/01-general.md`.
+If front-end task, use `/front-end`.

 ## Standards: Project
-Reference [agents.md](agents.md:1) and follow sections:
+Reference `agents.md` and follow sections:
 - Environment & Run Commands
 - Critical Non-Standard Patterns
 - Browser Testing